dennisc3000/COMP3005B-A3-Q1/README.md

 \i init.sql
 ```

-3. Install the Python PostgresSQL driver:
+3. Open Windows Command Prompt, install the Python PostgresSQL driver:
 ```bash
 pip install "psycopg[binary]==3.2.*"
 ```

-4. Configure environment variables in *one Windows Command Prompt window and make sure these commands are entered one by one*
+4. Configure environment variables in *and make sure these commands are entered one by one*
 ```bash
 set PGHOST=localhost
 set PGPORT=5432